FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 ### Recruit

-The king can not be recruited, nor resurected.
+The king can not be recruited, nor resurrected.
 Any other figure can be recruited as described below:

 | Figure   | Symbol                      | Cost          | Available          | Comments                                                                                                                                                                                                                |